ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 > cd path/to/src/cumbia-libs

-> ./scripts/cubuild.sh  docs
+> ./scripts/cubuild.sh [tango] [epics] docs

+The *tango* and *epics* options enable doc generation for the cumbia-tango/qumbia-tango-controls and cumbia-epics/qumbia-epics-controls respectively.

-> cp -a docs/* /path/to/cumbia-libs-gh-pages
+> cp -a docs/html /path/to/cumbia-libs-gh-pages

+#### Check out the *gh-pages* branch

+If there is no copy of the *gh-pages* branch check it out executing:

+> cd /path/to/

+> git clone  https://github.com/ELETTRA-SincrotroneTrieste/cumbia-libs.git -b gh-pages cumbia-libs-gh-pages

+#### Commit changes to gh-pages branch

 > cd /path/to/cumbia-libs-gh-pages